 The growing presence of Target Date Funds (TDFs) in Defined Contribution Retirement Plans has been meteoric.
 In 2004, only 13% of Retirement plans had such funds.
-That percentage grew to well over 90% in 2020, with virtually all firm’s with than 5,000 employees having TDFs in their 401ks.
-However, the market swoon of 2008 (and, into early 2009) brought a lot of attention to TDFs, and most of it was not good.
+That percentage grew to well over 90% in 2020, with virtually all firms with over 5,000 employees having TDFs in their 401ks.
+However, the market swoon of 2008 (and early 2009) brought a lot of attention to TDFs, and most of it wasn’t good.
 Employees expecting to retire in 2010 (and thereby choosing a “2010 TDF”) testified to a joint hearing of the U.S. Department of Labor and the Securities and Exchange Commission that they “were shocked” by the steep losses in their “2010 TDF.”
 In fact, the average “2010 fund” lost 23% of its value in 2008, with at least one 2010 fund down 60%.
 Many (including government regulators) were asking how this could have happened.

-TDFs are designed to make investing for retirement convenient by automatically changing the mix of your investments over time.
+TDFs are designed to make investing for retirement convenient by automatically changing your investment mix over time.
 Most investment professionals agree that “asset allocation,” which involves dividing your investments among the various asset classes, such as stocks, bonds, and cash, as the single most important investment decision an investor will ever make.
-Once you select a TDF, the managers of the fund make all asset allocation decisions for you.
+Once you select a TDF, managers of the fund make all asset allocation decisions for you.